Regular Model Checking Upside-Down: An Invariant-Based Approach: Deciding Ind 1 ∩ U = ∅ is in PSPACE

 Observe that every configuration $w$ has at least one separation table.
 If there are no transitions with target $w$, then the empty table with no transitions is a separation table.
-Otherwise, starting with any transition $s \leadsto w$, we repeatedly add a transition, maintaining consistency and introducing at least one new letter, until no such transition exists.
+Otherwise, starting with any transition $s \leadsto w$, we repeatedly add a transition, maintaining consistency and introducing at least one new letter until no such transition exists.
+Lack of such transitions implies completeness of the table.
 This procedure terminates---there are only finitely many transitions between configurations of a fixed length---and yields a separation table.

 The next lemma shows how to compute a $1$-formula $\Sepf{w}$ such that $\lang{\Sepf{w}} = \Sep{w}$ from \emph{any} separation table $\tau$ of $w$.

 \begin{lem} Let $\tau$ be any separation table for a configuration $w$ of length $\ell$.
 Then $\Sep{w}$ is the set of all configurations $z \in \Sigma^\ell$ such that $z[j] \notin \Incl{w,\tau}[j]$ for some $j \in [1, \ell]$.
 In particular, $\Sep{w}$ is the language of the $1$-formula